 At AMS Tyres and Auto Services we do so much more than just tyres!
 We also offer a range of garage services to keep your car on the road including:

 Air Conditioning Recharging and Servicing, Batteries, Brakes and Brake Checks, Cambelt Replacement, Car Tyres, Clutch Replacement and Exhausts.
 Nitrogen Inflation, MOT’s, Car Servicing, TPMS Sensor Valves, Tyre Repairs and Hunter Wheel Alignment.
-Click on the links in the menu to book online.
+Contact us or book online today.